Updated On: November 10, 2023 by Ciaran Connolly

 Awen and its Solar Connections

-The sun itself is a significant element in the Irish folklore.
-No wonder the Goddess of the Sun easily became among the symbols of Ireland and is still remembered and celebrated.
-Some people believe that Awen has connections with the sun.
-Hence, the three rays that appear on the design of the symbol.
-This concept professes that the Awen, division of light rays, happens during the midsummer sunrise.
+The sun itself is a significant element in Irish symbolism and folklore.
+Some people believe that Awen has connections with the sun, hence the three rays that appear on the Irish symbol’s design.
+This concept professes that the Awen, the division of light rays, happens during the midsummer sunrise.

 A practice that was associated with the symbol included a cauldron that belonged to the Tuatha de Dannan.
 The association was featured in a tale in which Gwion stole drops of inspiration.
 Thus, bards used to drink three drops of the cauldron as an attribute to Gwion.

-Merrows: the Irish Fairies
+Merrows: Irish Symbols of Fairies

-Merrow is another one of the interesting symbols of Ireland.
-In fact, they are also popular in Scottish culture.
-Those creatures are the equivalent of other cultures’ mermaids and mermen.
-Even the world itself comes from two Irish words, Muir, which means the sea, and Oigh, which translates to maid.
+The Merrow is another one of the exciting symbols of Ireland.
+They are also popular in Scottish culture.
+These creatures are the Irish mythology equivalent of other cultures’ mermaids and mermen.
+Even the world itself comes from two Irish words: Muir, which means the sea, and Oigh, which translates to maid.

 Intermarriage of Merrows and Mortals

-When the merrow reaches a shore, she abandons her cape in order to walk on the shore.
-If a man finds her abandoned cape and hides it, she is forced to become his wife.
-They are considered as symbols of wealth since they own the treasures from shipwrecks.
+When the merrow reaches a shore, she abandons her cape in order to walk on land.
+According to the tales, if a man finds her abandoned cape and hides it, she is forced to become his wife.
+They are considered symbols of wealth since they own the treasures from shipwrecks.